Bisma15/SQL-PowerBI-Pizza_Sales/README.md

 Project Overview:

-This project analyzed pizza sales and revenue data using SQL, Power BI, and DAX functions.
-We uncovered key insights to enhance business decisions.
+This project dives into the world of pizza sales and revenue using SQL, Power BI, and DAX functions.
+My goal was to turn data into valuable insights, just like your favorite pizza turns ingredients into a delicious meal.

 Key Findings: